Decaying Dark Matter: Simulations and Weak-Lensing Forecast: Cosmological N -body simulations

 We implement the DDM model in the $N$-body code \texttt{Pkdgrav3} following the method described in Ref.~\citep{Enqvist15}.
 This means that we decrease the mass of each simulation particle according to the relation

 where $m_i$ is the initial particle mass before the decay starts.
 Note that this equation coincides with Eq.
 (3.1) of Ref. \citep{Enqvist15}, except that we allow for the additional variation of $f$.

 In \texttt{Pkdgrav3}, initial conditions can be generated through the so-called \emph{back-scaling} of a linear transfer function given at $z=0$.
-This grants sub-percent precision in the linear evolution as well as enabling second-order Zel'Dovich initial conditions generation.
+This grants sub-percent precision in the linear evolution as well as enabling second-order Lagrangian perturbation theory (2LPT) initial conditions generation.
 In a DDM scenario the \emph{back-scaling} approach is known to produce additional terms when compared to the $\Lambda$CDM prescription \citep{Fidler17}.
 In principle, it would be possible to account for these terms and keep the \emph{back-scaling} approach, however we opted for modifying the code in a way such that initial conditions are set directly from a given linear matter power spectrum at the starting redshift of the simulation (throughout this work $z_{i}=49$).
-We use \texttt{CLASS} \citep{CLASSII} to compute the linear matter power spectrum starting from an early redshift.
-Furthermore, we use first-order Zel'Dovich initial conditions generation (1LPT).
+We use \texttt{CLASS} \citep{CLASSII} to compute the linear matter power spectrum starting from an early redshift $z_i$.
+Furthermore, we use first-order Lagrangian perturbation theory (1LPT) initial conditions generation.
 This approach can be referred to as the \emph{forward} approach and provides a correct prescription for using $N$-body simulations to simulate non-$\Lambda$CDM scenarios.